jjuhyunkim/giraffeT2T/README.md

   * From [Genomark (Giraffa_tippelskirchi)](https://genomeark.s3.amazonaws.com/index.html?prefix=species/Giraffa_tippelskirchi/)

 ### Analysis set
-Analysis set for using T2T-Giraffe v1.2 (mGirTip1.pri.cur.MT.20251124) as a reference for mapping based research is available at aws with a README.
+Analysis set for using T2T-Giraffe v1.2 (mGirTip1.pri.cur.MT.20251124) as a reference for mapping based research will be available soon!
 * PAR masked curated genome (to be uploaded) : The primary haplotype reference with the PAR on chrY masked.

 ### Gene annotation (to be uploaded)